BelaPlatform/bela_newBlog/docs/_posts/2019-10-09-bela-new-ide-gui-libraries.markdown

 # Visualising Trill Sensors in the Bela IDE

-As the above video shows, the Trill sensors are the perfect counterpart with Bela.
+As the above videos show, the Trill sensors are the perfect counterpart for Bela.
 The Trill touch sensors are now [live on Kickstarter](https://www.kickstarter.com/projects/423153472/trill-touch-sensing-for-makers)!
 This new family of sensors from Bela bring precise and easy-to-use touch interaction to your digital projects.

 {% include youtube.html youtube="xzaf2bBKuQI" %}